Parenting in KFL&A

 • Children grow at different rates and come in different shapes and sizes.
 If you’re worried about your child, talk to your health care provider.

-• Supplements such as vitamins and minerals are not usually needed.
-Check with a Registered Dietitian or your family doctor if you are unsure.
+• Other supplements such as vitamins and minerals are not usually needed.
+Check with a Registered Dietitian or your health care provider if you are unsure.

 Adult strapping baby into rear facing car seat.